 Am I staying aligned with my deepest values?

 The reason why many of us find it difficult to manifest what we most desire, is because we often have unclear or conflicting intentions.
-We may say we want to feel safe and secure, yet at the same time we say we want to be open to whatever life brings.
+We may want to feel safe and secure, yet at the same time we want to be open to whatever life brings.
 We may feel ready to transform our lives, but at the first sign of discomfort – we realize it is not what we really want.